-There is 1 Section 4 licensed industry in the catchment and, having regard to the updated risk assessments, the nature of the industries involved and other factors such as distances from the shellfish area, it is not considered likely that this mink farm is affecting the quality of the shellfish waters.
+There are 4 Section 4 licensed industries in the catchment and 2 of them have been designated as 'at risk' due to insufficient assimilative capacity in the receiving waters for BOD and nutrients and exceedances of shellfish water quality parameter values.
+Having regard to the updated risk assessments, the nature of the industries involved and other factors such as distances from the shellfish area, it is considered unlikely that these industries are affecting shellfish water quality in this shellfish area.